National Storage Affiliates Trust

 Dividends Summary

-- National Storage Affiliates Trust has issued 42 dividend payments over the past 10 years
+- Consistent Payer: National Storage Affiliates Trust has rewarded shareholders with 43 dividend payments over the past 10 years.

 Company News